Pakistani cuisine: Historical influences

+sapidilla.Cauliflower was introduced by the British in the region in 1822.

 Elements

 Pakistani dishes are known for being aromatic.
 Some dishes contain liberal amounts of oil, contributing to a richer, fuller mouthfeel and flavour.
 Brown cardamom, green cardamom, cinnamon, cloves, nutmeg, mace, star anise and black pepper are the most commonly used spices in the making of a wide variety of dishes throughout Pakistan.
 Cumin seeds, chili powder, turmeric, and bay leaves are also very popular.
 In the Punjab province, spice blends are characterized by their use of coriander powder.
 Garam masala (a mixture of aromatic spices) is a popular blend of spices used in several Pakistani dishes including Bannu Pulao.

 Regional cuisines

 Balochistan

 Balochi cuisine originates from Pakistan's Balochistan region, yet many of its dishes have gained nationwide acclaim.
 Among the most popular Balochi dishes are Balochi sajji (skewered lamb or chicken stuffed with rice), mutton rosh (mutton chops) and dampukht (meat slow-cooked in its own fats).
 Influenced by Iranian culinary traditions, Balochi cuisine is known for its aromatic character while being non-spicy.